myConsciousness/pomodoro4j/README.md

 > **_Note:_**</br>
 > Replace version you want to use.
 Check the latest [Packages](https://github.com/myConsciousness/pomodoro4j/packages).</br>
-> Please contact me for a token to download the GitHub package.
+> Please contact me for a token to download the GitHub package.</br>
 > Alternatively, you can download it directly as a zip file.

 **_Maven_**